Our undergraduate students really appreciate advice and guidance – especially if it’s coming from someone that may have been in their shoes!

 Register your interest

 If you are interested in becoming a mentor, please send an email with your full name, degree studied and year graduated (and if possible your student ID number), to email@example.com and a member of the team will get back to you.
+You can also read our data protection policy.

 See what last year's mentors had to say